JamesByers/Beginning-Python-workshop/3_Data_types/Data_types.md

 #### By the end of this lesson you will be able to...

-+ Demonstrate how to assign and manipulate variables.
++ Demonstrate how to assign and manipulate variables in Python
-+ Define primitive Python data types and common use cases (e.g., int, float, str).
++ Define primitive Python data types and common use cases (e.g., int, float, str)
-+ Utilize basic string indexing and built-in methods.
++ Utilize basic string indexing and built-in methods

 ----------------------------------